 To check Fisker tire pressure you will need to know its recommended tire inflation and a tire pressure gauge.
 Check tire pressure when tires are "cold" using quality tire pressure gauge.
 Adjust Fisker tire inflation to the recommended tire pressure settings as needed by adding or releasing air.

 If you replace Fisker original equipment tires and switch to different tire size, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires.
 Always refer to the Fisker owner’s manual for any specific safety advice regarding the application of replacement tires.

-Recommended tire pressure for Fisker is the same for any season, but you may inflate your Fisker tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Fisker tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Fisker tire pressure fluctuates with ambient temperatures, so during winter when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Some vehicle manufacturers may recommend inflating tires 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures during winter.
+Make sure to check tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 If your Fisker is made after 2007, it should be equipped with tire pressure monitoring system that uses tire pressure sensors to alert the driver when tire pressure is low.
 If Fisker low tire pressure warning light is on, check all tires for low air pressure and inflate as needed.
 If you need to reset TPMS, refer to owner's manual on how to reset Fisker tire pressure monitoring system.

 Fisker Car Tire Pressure

 Fisker has 1 coupe and sedan model from 2012 to 2012 with a recommended tire pressure range of 36 psi to 40 psi.